jinchengluo/rust-for-data-science/docs/applications.md

 - Python is a superb API for researchers, and crafting fast building blocks with Rust is an extremely powerful combination.
 - Profiling is super interesting, and it pushes you to truly understand everything that’s happening in your code.

 And finally : computers are crazy fast.
-The next time you wait for something to complete, consider firing up a profiler, you might learn something new 🚀
+The next time you wait for something to complete, consider firing up a profiler, you might learn something new.

 # ML demos